School of Medicine

 S-SPIRE Office Administrator 3, Stanford-Surgery Policy Improvement Research and Education Center

-•Event’s organizer: Mixed Methods Research Workshop, PD Bootcamp Sessions, Work In Progress Sessions, NVivo Software Training, Writing Workshop Training.
+•Event Planning & Coordination: Organize and execute key Center events including the Mixed Methods Research Workshop, Postdoctoral Bootcamp Sessions, Work In Progress Sessions, NVivo Software Training, Grant Writing Workshop Training.

 Christina Milcarek